mafi2/mafi2.github.io/index.md

 ---

 ### Projects

+Master thesis: _"Tackling Challenges and Enhancing Disease Diagnosis in Medical Imaging with Deep Metric Learning"_ supervised by [Prof. Ommer](https://ommer-lab.com) (LMU Munich) and [Prof. Hamprecht](https://hci.iwr.uni-heidelberg.de/ial) (University of Heidelberg)
+* Proposed a novel deep metric learning approach for classifying lung diseases in X-rays using disease-conditioned similarity networks.
+* Addressed challenges like image variability, class imbalance, and domain shifts.
+* Outperformed or on par with state-of-the-art methods.
+* Analyzed weakly-supervised and fully supervised methods, as well as different models and losses.

 Bachelor thesis: _"Conditional Similarity Learning for Multilabel Classification of Medical Images"_ supervised by Prof. Ommer [(Machine Vision and Learning Group)](https://ommer-lab.com).
 * Created new deep metric learning approach to classify thorax diseases using TensorFlow